RealityBending/TemplateResults/README.md

 the content copied (then you just need to clone the repo to your local machine).

+The main files you need to edit are the `.Rmd` files, that you can open with some editor (e.g., [Rstudio](https://rstudio.com/)), and edit the text and the R chunks of code.

 -   **How to upload it to a website?**

 If your repo is not already connected to GitHub, then create a new repository and upload all the content (so that it looks like this repo).
-Then, go to settings and enable **GitHub pages** (i.e., that gives you a webpage from an html stored on GitHub), and select the `docs/` folder as the location of the webpage.
+Then, go to settings of the repo and enable **GitHub pages** (i.e., that gives you a webpage from an html stored on GitHub), and select the `docs/` folder as the location of the webpage.
 Indeed, rendering (knitting) the files will generate an “index.html” file in the `/docs/` folder, which is used as the website.
 You can see an example at
 <https://realitybending.github.io/TemplateResults/>.

 -   **To knit or not to knit**